eulixir/eulixir/README.md

 # Hello, world <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-### Hello my name is João and I'm s software developer.
+### Hello my name is João and I'm a software developer.
 Welcome to my profile :)

 I am passionate about technologies and games.
 I like to see the beauty in the codes and understand how they works :)
 <br>